 Bets may be placed in person at any of Indiana’s retail sportsbooks.
-Online bettors can visit a legal sportsbook website or download its accompanying app to their mobile device.
+Online bettors can visit a legal Indiana sportsbook website or download its accompanying app.

 You can bet on sports in Indiana at a commercial casino, riverboat, racetrack, or off-track betting site.
-Wagers can also be placed on legal online sports betting websites and apps.
+Wagers can also be placed on legal Indiana betting sites and apps.